-Fall is the harvest season, between the summer growing season, and the winter “sleep” season.
+Fall is the harvest season, between the summer pasture growing season, and the winter pasture “sleep” season.
 The higher volume of beef animals at this time allows us to offer our lowest prices of the year on beef (with savings up to 30%!).
-We can even justify hiring an ultrasound technician to evaluate every steer individually to ensure they are harvested at its peak level of finish and quality.
+We can even justify hiring an ultrasound technician to evaluate every steer individually to ensure it's harvested at its peak level of finish and quality.
 In other words, the highest quality and lowest price - you can't go wrong!

 In addition to our Fall Harvest beef, our pig litters arrive every spring and fall.
 Because we've had such tremendous success with our 2020 Fall Harvest program, we've extended our shares to include pork—where you can save up to 20%!